 The following information provides a general explanation of qualified terminable interest property (QTIP).
-Please see RCW 83.100.047 for more details.

 Qualified terminable interest property

-- Which passes from the decedent,
+- Passes from the decedent.

 - No person has a power to appoint any part of the property to any person other than the surviving spouse.